 — Strengthens Hearts

-Like any other muscle in your body your heart muscle will gradually decline without use.
-As it declines from lack of exercise it’s loses it’s vigor and becomes less and less effective at pumping blood through your body.
-Walking for exercise is a good way to keep your heart strong, healthy, and eager to pump blood through your body.
+Like any other muscle in your body, your heart muscle will gradually decline without use.
+As it declines from lack of exercise it loses it’s vigor and becomes less and less effective at pumping blood through your body.
+This exercise is a good way to keep your heart strong, healthy, and eager to pump blood through your body.

 — Improves Cholesterol Profiles

-Walking is aerobic exercise (aerobic exercise means to move your body in such a way that you require more oxygen than normal) and aerobics are known to have a direct effect on your Cholesterol levels.
-Walking increases good cholesterol levels while helping to move LDL cholesterol to the liver and out of your body.
+Walking is aerobic exercise (aerobic exercise means to move your body in such a way that you require more oxygen than normal) and aerobics are known to have a direct effect on your cholesterol levels.
+You will increase good cholesterol levels while helping to move LDL cholesterol to the liver and out of your body.

 — Maintaining Healthy Weight